acohen/howto/_posts/2014-09-23-gmail-migration.md

 ### The MigrationWiz Email

-You're going to receive an email from Dirk that will look very similar to the one below.
+You're going to receive an email from Migration Wiz.

 Once you click the link you will be presented with a page asking for your details.

 Before entering your details and submitting the form be sure to verify